Introduction to Antibiotic Resistance

-The effects on the microbiota depends on initial microbiota status.
-Together with other collaborators we have recently showed that after a multidrug combination the human gut microbiota of healthy young adults recovered to the initial state ~ 42 days after treatement.
-However, some species were lost (eg. Bifidobacterium spp.).
-Right after the antibiotic exposure we observed the increase of opportunistic pathogens with colonization and virulence potential.
+At Clinical Microbiomics, we have broad experience supporting a wide range of partners with their antibiotic resistance and antimicrobial resistance studies.
+In one recent multi-partner study published in Nature Microbiology, we demonstrated that the effect of antibiotics on the microbiota depends heavily on initial microbiota status.
+Working with other collaborators, we showed that after a multidrug combination the human gut microbiota of healthy young adults recovered to the initial state ~ 42 days after treatment.
+However, some species were lost (e.g. Bifidobacterium spp.).
+Immediately after the antibiotic exposure, we observed an increase of opportunistic pathogens with colonization and virulence potential.

 - How antibiotics impact the level of resistance genes during and after treatment